huangjoseph45/personal-site/public/content/project-2/content.md

 title: Code for the Community
 date: May.
 2025 - Aug.
 2025
 tags: [javascript, react native, python, github]
-blurb: Expanding MECA’s reach by building storefront, donation, and notification features.
+blurb: The one-stop hub for staying engaged with MECA’s mission, the MECA For Peace App expands MECA’s reach with storefront, donation, and notification features.
+Supporters can shop Palestinian goods, contribute to fundraisers, and receive real time updates.
 link: https://www.linkedin.com/company/code-for-the-community/posts/?feedView=all
 ---